learn-co-students/module-2-code-challenge-round-1-sea01-seng-ft-071320-module-2-code-challenge---late-show-1597165280/README.md

 To log that a specific Guest appeared on a certain Episode, we need to create the Appearance model. **Make the necessary updates to the schema and models** so that:

-- Guest can appear on many episodes
+- x Guest can appear on many episodes
-- Episode can have multiple guests
+- x Episode can have multiple guests
-- Appearance stores a numeric rating
+- x Appearance stores a numeric rating

 ### 2. New Appearance Form